 A: There’s definitely been a lot of trial and error leading up to what I’ve found really works best for me.
 Most of my bodybuilding career was fuelled by the goal of being bigger and more shredded every year.
 I believe I reached my biggest and leanest last year at 165lbs.
 Lots of food and heavy lifting got me there.
 Now fast forward to the present: my goals have changed to obtaining a functional, athletic and aesthetic physique with light to moderate weight training, boxing, running, and sprints.
 It’s all performance based training, which I feel is more obtainable and sustainable in today’s modern world.

-A: Eat big and go heavy!
+Q: How would you describe your current approach to training for size and strength?
+How has your approach evolved since you began?A: Eat big and go heavy!
 When I was training for size and strength I upped my caloric intake and trained with moderate to heavy weights, sticking around the max amount of weight I could lift for around 8 reps.
 I don’t feel the muscle working when I go under 8 reps.
 That’s worked for me.
 If you have been following me for a while, you will know that before it was always about getting bigger and more shredded.
 My training has evolved a lot from primarily training bodybuilder-style to a more performance and functional training lifestyle.
 Last year I picked up boxing and this has been a huge influence on my overall training regimen.
 Not only has my weight training evolved, but also my cardio, which was pretty much non-existent as a bodybuilder.
 I am boxing 3 times a week as well as running 1-2 times a week to getting my conditioning up.
 I’ve also added more preventative measures such as foam rolling, dynamic stretching and chiropractic treatments to keep my body performing its best.

-A: I am an exceptionally strong presser for my weight, so I’ve always performed well on benching and shoulder pressing exercises.
+Q: What do you consider to be your greatest physical strengths?A: I am an exceptionally strong presser for my weight, so I’ve always performed well on benching and shoulder pressing exercises.
 I believe strong triceps and form plays a huge role in this.

-A: Having a well-rounded, aesthetic physique has always been huge for me.
+Q: What muscle group do you most enjoy training and why?A: Having a well-rounded, aesthetic physique has always been huge for me.
 Training legs is my absolute favorite.
 Cause let’s face it, legs are the new abs.
 Legs are also one of the most challenging body parts to train and one of the most over looked and under trained areas.
 Your legs are your structure and foundation.
 So work those legs!

-I love that training and living a healthy lifestyle gives me structure and routine.
+Q: What do you love most about training?
+What benefits does training and the fitness lifestyle in general give you beyond your current physical accomplishments?I love that training and living a healthy lifestyle gives me structure and routine.
 Being healthy and in shape has an enormous impact on everything else going on in your life.
 When you feel and look good, you perform well and live well.
 Living the fitness lifestyle led me to my career in the fitness industry and was how I landed my sponsorships with ALLMAX and Live Fit Apparel, along with other endorsements.
 Being in the industry is so much more than weights and protein for me.
 It has taught me so many of the skills I now use in business, like branding, marketing, design and content creation.
 Working in the industry has really helped bring out my creativity and developed skills, which has led me to other business ventures.

 Q: What do you do to get psyched up for a workout, to optimize your training?